efemkay/obsidian-listive-theme/README.md

     - (not yet ready) Different background for Journal

 > This theme is still work in progress.
 There are more features I have in mind -- those will be updated/released in due time.

+## Companion plugins
+Listive works best with the following plugins installed to enable more complicated features and give more control to refine the look and feel.
+- **Contextual Typography** plugin for advanced layout features such as custom spacing for 1st para/list.
+- **Style Settings** plugin for refining the look and feel including choosing/creating custom color scheme.

+## Credits
+- [Obsidian You theme](https://github.com) for the FAB I adopted (because I find it very useful when using on a phone)

 ## Support Me
 I do this on my free time for personal joy.
 However, a cup of coffee or two would motivate me further!
 If you like what I do, and want to contribute back, you can support me via Ko-fi